ibmcloudprivate2/xplore/README.md

 # xplore

-Exploring IBM Cloud Private Community Edition, the following is created and tested based on Mac environment.
+Resource for exploring IBM Cloud Private Community Edition, the following is created and tested based on Mac environment.

+[IBM® Cloud Private](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/getting_started/overview.html) is an application platform for developing and managing on-premises, containerized applications.

+IBM® Cloud Private facilitates the development of applications in a shared, multitenant environment and supports both Linux™ 64-bit on x86 and Linux™ on Power® 64-bit LE architectures.

 ## my environment
 - Model Name:	MacBook Pro